RHESGroup/prolepsis/arm-cfi-tool/README.md

 # Compiling the benchmarks
-Benchmarks were taken from `embench-iot` repository here https://github.com/embench/embench-iot.
+Benchmarks were taken from `embench-iot` repository here: https://github.com/embench/embench-iot.
-Execute the following commands for producing the benchmarks and placing it under the `risc-v cfi tool` folder:
+Execute the following commands for producing the benchmarks and placing it under the `arm-cfi-tool` folder:
 ```
 $ git clone https://github.com/embench/embench-iot.git
 $ cd embench-iot
 $ chmod +x buid_all.py
-$ ./build_all.py --clean --builddir <path to firmware-instrumentation>/arm-benchmarks --arch arm --chip cortex-m4 --board stm32f4-discovery  --cflags="-c -O0  -ffunction-sections -MMD -MP -mthumb --specs=nosys.specs -mcpu=cortex-m4" --ldflags="-Wl,-gc-sections --specs=nosys.specs -mcpu=cortex-m4 -mthumb" --user-libs="-lm"
+$ ./build_all.py --clean --builddir <path-to-prolepsis>/arm-cfi-tools/arm-benchmarks --arch arm --chip cortex-m4 --board stm32f4-discovery  --cflags="-c -O0  -ffunction-sections -MMD -MP -mthumb --specs=nosys.specs -mcpu=cortex-m4" --ldflags="-Wl,-gc-sections --specs=nosys.specs -mcpu=cortex-m4 -mthumb" --user-libs="-lm"

 ```
 The last command will output the benchmarks directly under the folder `arm-benchmarks`.
 This will allow you to automatically run the tool on them using the script ` run-on-benchmarks.sh`.
-Go to the proper section later in the current README.md for further information on how to run the script.
+Go to the proper section later in the current `README.md` for further information on how to run the script.

 # CFI tool

-The CFI tool supports the hybrid solution presented in *“A FPGA-based Control-Flow Integrity Solution for Securing Bare-Metal Embedded Systems”*, a paper of the last year authored by Prof. Paolo Prinetto and his PhD team here in Politecnico di Torino.

-It mainly focuses on realising a Python script that deals with the binary instrumentation process during the offline phase.
+It is a Python engine that deals with the binary instrumentation process during the offline phase.
-The script activity enjoys the support of the external module **r2pipe**, that handles the communication with the reverse-engineering framework **Radare2** (r2) through pipes and the API provided by the **angr** python library
+The script activity enjoys the support of the external module `r2pipe`, that handles the communication with the reverse-engineering framework `Radare2` through pipes and the API provided by the angr` python library

 ## Radare2 and angr

-The application requires the installation of **Radare2** and **angr** on the system on which the Python code runs.
-The guidelines for downloading and installing **Radare2** are available below.
+The application requires the installation of `Radare2` and `angr` on the system on which the Python code runs.
+The guidelines for downloading and installing `Radare2` are available below.

 - [Downloading radare2](https://radare.gitbooks.io/radare2book/content/first_steps/getting_radare.html)
 - [Guide to install Radare2](https://github.com/radareorg/radare2)